Foot & Heel Bone Spurs

 Heel spurs usually form on the back of the heel or directly underneath it.
 They develop in response to irritation of the bone either from inflammation, repetitive friction, or following an injury.

-Women have a much higher incidence of this foot bone spurs due to frequent wear of tight-fitting shoes with high heels or pointed toes.
+Women have a much higher incidence of foot bone spurs due to frequent wear of tight-fitting shoes with high heels or pointed toes.

 Here, we will look at the common causes, locations and symptoms of foot and heel bone spurs.
 We will then go on to look at the different treatment options.